kedweber/mod_facebook/README.md

 ## Description

-Visually, this module is rendered as an <ASIDE> tag in a webpage.
+Visually, this module is rendered as an FB button in an aside tag.
 The "fb-root" div tag is hardcoded within the template to avoid issues with autocreation.
 It provides the ability for your visitors to like a particular page and publish it automatically to their own Facebook timeline \(previously called the wall\).

 Using the [Facebook Connect portion of the SDK for JS API](http://developers.facebook.com/docs/javascript), this module injects a Javascript into the webpage's Document Object Model \(DOM\).